On Friday 29th May my wife and I attended the UK

 deposit.
 Finding a spare table was difficult, which I suppose shows that there

-must have been over a thousand gamers all busy playing almost every game you could
+must have been over a thousand gamers all busy playing almost every

 imagine.
 I rented a copy of ‘Sewer Pirats’, a game I recently bought for a